eashman123/EECSBot/README.md

 # Eecsbot
 A bot for our discord chat.
-Currently only posts submissions made by /u/Samses94
+Track comments and submissions by reddit users.